monstercameron/MetaHumanServer/README.md

 ## 🎉 Congratulations!

 You've made it to the end of this verbose README!
-Now, it's time to enjoy using **PyChatApp** and converse with your new AI friend!
+Now, it's time to enjoy using **Meta Human Server** and converse with your new AI friend!

 ---
 Happy Coding! 🚀🚀🚀